AbdallaAlhag/file-upload-platform/README.md

     -> Add file size label
     -> drag and drop files would be cool but idk
 # Bug:
-    -> filter resets after results
+    -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting -> filter resets after results
     -> people filter doesn't work correctly with shared with me -> box view resets every time we reload :/